12 Best Fraud Detection Software and Tools in 2023

 Cybersource – Modern, Modular Platform for Growth

-As Visa’s proprietary fraud solution, the expectations for this software are naturally high.
+As Visa’ proprietary payment fraud solution, the expectations for this software are naturally high.
 Cybersource was founded in 1994, and pioneered online payment as soon as ecommerce became a reality, then vastly expanded its capabilities by acquiring Authorize.net in 2007.

-In terms of sheer processing and analytical power, Cybersource offers four main modules to address payment fraud, all of which are powered by Visa’s Decision Manager software, which processed some 32 billion transactions last year.
+In terms of sheer processing and analytical power, Cybersource offers four main modules to address payment fraud, all of which are powered by Visa’s Decision Manager software, which processed some 32 billion transactions in 2021.
 Those main modules for payment acceptance, fraud management, payment security, and unified commerce payment solutions come together to provide automated end-to-end service for ecommerce payments.